Best health insurance in Canada for 2024

 The public insurance systems for each territory and province

-While Canadian citizens and permanent residents have access to basic healthcare coverage across provinces, it's advisable to have a private policy when traveling to another province.
+While Canadian citizens and permanent residents have access to basic healthcare coverage across provinces, it's advisable to have a private policy when travelling to another province.
 Provincial coverage offered by the government might not fully extend to all services in different regions.

 What is health insurance for visitors to Canada?